CodePushGo/website/src/content/blog/en/how-to-add-third-party-plugins-in-capacitor-apps.md

 **Maintenance Status**

--   Check the plugin's GitHub repository for recent activity, quick responses to issues, regular updates, and compatibility with the latest Capacitor versions.
+-   Check the plugin's GitHub repository for recent activity, quick responses to issues, regular updates, and compatibility with the latest React Native versions.

 **Community Engagement**